krb5/krb5/doc/plugindev/clpreauth.rst

   just returns ``PA_REAL``, indicating that it implements a normal preauthentication type.

-* Examining the padata information included in the preauth_required error and producing padata values for the next AS request.
+* Examining the padata information included in a PREAUTH_REQUIRED or MORE_PREAUTH_DATA_REQUIRED error and producing padata values for the next AS request.
 This is done with the **process** method.

 * Examining the padata information included in a successful ticket reply, possibly verifying the KDC identity and computing a reply